Sole trader bank accounts

 Steps to apply

-Opening a bank account is relatively simple, as long as you do things in the right order.
+Opening a bank account is relatively simple, as long as you do things in the right order and have everything to hand.

 • Compare accounts: Research different banks and digital providers to find the best fit for your needs